Who and what gets recognized in peer recognition: Results

 In all cases, the comparisons are made after adjusting for the other variables in our model.
-We particularly note that these results related to gender bias hold even after controlling for the gender composition of lab groups (\textit{lab group homophily} variable), which were intentionally made to avoid isolated women.
-In the lab course, the results also hold after controlling for any bias based on lecture course enrollment (\textit{majors $\rightarrow$ majors}, \textit{majors $\rightarrow$ non-majors}, and \textit{non-majors $\rightarrow$ majors} variables).
-While the non-majors lecture course is fairly gender balanced, the majors course contains a majority of men (70-80\%).
-A bias in which nominations favor students in the majors course, therefore, would make men more likely to be nominated than women.
+We particularly note that these results related to gender bias hold even after controlling for the gender composition of lab groups (\textit{lab group homophily} variable), which were intentionally made to avoid isolated women, and other patterns of student interactions (e.g., \textit{lab section homophily} and \textit{discussion section homophily} variables).
+In the lab course, the results also hold after controlling for any bias based on lecture course enrollment (\textit{physics majors $\rightarrow$ physics majors}, \textit{physics majors $\rightarrow$ non-majors}, and \textit{non-majors $\rightarrow$ physics majors} variables).
+While the non-majors lecture course is fairly gender balanced (Table~\ref{tab:demographics}), the physics majors course contains a majority of men (70-80\%, depending on the semester).
+A bias in which nominations favor students in the physics majors course, therefore, would make men more likely to be nominated than women.
 The gender bias we observe, however, is present even after controlling for the lecture enrollment variables included in our model (and thus the different student populations in the two lecture courses).